 |South Hall (per year)||$130|

 These fees are charged in addition to tuition.
 All fees are non-refundable.

 Offers financial support for student-initiated activities through ASPLU that adds to the extracurricular life at PLU.
 This fee can not be waived.
 The fee is $20 per semester for undergraduate students.

-The Technology Fee helps provide all students access to electronic resources, technology support and enhancements across campus.
-The fee is $125 per semester for all students.
-During summer sessions, this fee is $65.00 per person.
+The Technology Fee helps provide all students access to electronic resources, technology support, and enhancements across campus.
+The fee is $130 per semester for undergraduate students and $125 per semester for graduate students.
+During summer sessions, this fee is $70.00 per person.